 Removing unwanted spaces from a string can be used to store only the required data and to remove the unnecessary trailing spaces.
-This can be done using trim function in Perl.
-Trim function uses the regular expression to remove white spaces.
+This can be done using the trim function in Perl.
+The trim function uses a regular expression to remove white spaces.
 It is not a library function but defined by the user whenever required.
 The types of trim functions are:

 - Left Trim (~ s/^\s+//): Removes extra spaces from leftmost side of the string till the actual text starts.
 From the leftmost side the string takes 1 or more white spaces (\s+) and replaces it with nothing.